AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 1. Cylinder
 1. Flat Plane

-How to specify the dimension of each shape is implementation detail you can decide.
+How to specify the dimension of each shape is a implementation detail you can decide.